 As a new student at Baylor University, I was a fish out of water.
-18 years old, a Third Culture Kid from Papua New Guinea left standing on the steps of my dorm by my parents returning to the mission field.
+Eighteen years old, a third culture kid (TCK) from Papua New Guinea left standing on the steps of my dorm by my parents returning to the mission field.
 I was naïve and frightened.
-I had to do and face things I had never done before…all alone.
+I had to do and face things I had never done before—all alone.

 The first big task was to register for my classes.
 As an incoming freshman from overseas, there was no way to preregister in the early 80s.
 So I was assigned a time to walk across campus to a large gym where row upon row of tables were set up.
 I had to find the location of each sign up sheet for the classes I wished to take.
 There was also the chance that a class would be filled and I would have to find an alternate teacher and time and make it all work to get the credits and courses I needed.

 I was scared.
 There was no one to walk me through the process, though of course, I could have asked for help.
 I now know that at that time in my life, I hated to ask for help.
 I think it was because it would reveal my ignorance, my TCKness, which would just emphasize even more that I didn’t know what I was doing and didn’t fit in.
 So I prayed.
 A lot!
 I asked God to walk me through the process and show me where to go and how to register.

 God answered my prayer in a very real and precious way.
 I felt his presence so clearly as I walked from one table to the next, successfully registering in a very short period of time.
 I later heard about the experiences of other students and realized that God had led me as I had taken his hand to follow.